-With well preserved, midcentury modern architecture and a march-to-my-own-beat sensibility, Greater Palm Springs is unanimously applauded for staying original—and it’s no stranger to atypical, non-mainstream interests.
-Incidentally, the Oasis is teeming with unique attractions you can’t find anywhere else in the world, blessed with quirky sites that have made the area and around Greater Palm Springs one of a kind.
+With well-preserved, midcentury modern architecture and a march-to-your-own-beat sensibility, Greater Palm Springs is unanimously applauded for staying original — and it’s no stranger to atypical, non-mainstream interests.
+Incidentally, this free-spirited oasis is teeming with unique attractions you can’t find anywhere else in the world, blessed with quirky sites that have made Greater Palm Springs and the surrounding areas one of a kind.
 From the odd to the eccentric, these can’t miss, curious attractions are celebrated for keeping Greater Palm Springs utterly unique.

 Cabazon Dinosaurs | Cabazon